harismexis/android-breaking-bad/README.md

 If internet is not available the actors will be retrieved from local storage (Room).
 Home screen also supports searching actors by name.
 There is a BottomNavigationView which navigates to Quotes, Deaths and Episodes screens.
 There is also a Player screen for loading breaking bad youtube videos.
-The project is ongoing so more things will be added in the future.
+The project is ongoing so more things will be added / improved in the future.

 ### Tests: